 Best practices – Adding Drives on the Windows App:

 - The easiest way to connect all of your drives, regardless of whether you are running in desktop or service mode, is to map them as letter drives before the Windows app is installed.
 The user who maps the drives must be the same user who installs and runs the Windows app.
-Once systems are auto created in Shuttle for each of the drives, you can switch the Win app to run as a service, and all of the mapped drives will convert over to UNC paths automatically.

 - Adding a drive to the Windows app (desktop mode):